Coryloideae: Tribe Coryleae

-Ostryopsis–Carpinus–Ostrya subclade
+Tribe Carpinieae

-The Ostryopsis–Carpinus–Ostrya subclade is defined by staminate flowers without a perianth, operculate pollen apertures with endexine not thickening at apertural region, a base chromosome number of 8, and a plicate leaf vernation pattern.
+Tribe Carpinieae, containing Ostryopsis–Carpinus–Ostrya is defined by staminate flowers without a perianth, operculate pollen apertures with endexine not thickening at apertural region, a base chromosome number of 8, and a plicate leaf vernation pattern.
 Several characters, including glabrous receptacle of staminate flowers, smooth nutlet surface, and secondary veins extending directly into leaf teeth, differentiate Ostryopsis from Carpinus and Ostrya.

 Ostryopsis is often considered the sister group of Carpinus and Ostrya, but its phylogenetic position is debated.
 A close relationship with Corylus is supported by wood anatomy characters and chloroplast gene sequences.
 The placement of Ostryopsis as sister to the Ostrya-Carpinus clade is supported by a phylogenetic tree based on chloroplast DNA data but placement basal to Corylus is supported in an ITS-based tree.

 Carpinus is often considered sister to Ostrya.
 DNA sequences suggest that Carpinus might have differentiated from the extinct genus Palaeocarpinus.
 Carpinus is defined by several morphological characters including presence of pistillodes in the male florets, and leafy bracts subtending the flowers and fruits.
 Carpinus is divided into two sections, Distegocarpus and Carpinus, based on floral bracts, infructescences, and scales.
 Section Carpinus is further divided into three subsections – Carpinus, Monbeigianae and Polyneurae.
 The monophyly of the genus is debatable.
 ITS data suggests the genus is paraphyletic while chloroplast DNA and nuclear 5S spacer data support it as monophyletic.
 Carpinus may also be considered paraphyletic depending on the placement of Ostrya.

 Ostrya has a close relationship with Carpinus, which is strongly supported by ITS and rbcL sequences and morphological and combined data from several studies.
 Although both genera share similar inflorescences, pollen grains and vessels with simple perforations, they differ in leaf epidermal characters and their infructescence bracts, which are radially symmetrical and inflated bladder-like in Ostrya and are open and flat in Carpinus.

 While the close relationship of Carpinus and Ostrya is supported by data, the monophyly of the two genera has remained controversial.
 Some studies have nested Ostrya within Carpinus between sections Carpinus and Distegocarpus on the basis of ITS data or placed Ostrya as a basal grade to the Carpinus clade on the basis of chloroplast DNA data.